stacken/w3/stacken/pages/member.en.md

 ## Membership

 For THS members the membership fee for students is 0 kr, for the rest it is 118 kr (2018).
 We prefer it to be paid through Swedish PG 433 01 15-9.
-Please, note your username when paying, and don't pay the fee until you have been notified of your status as a member!
+Please put your username (if you have one) in the payment note, and don't pay the fee until you have been notified of your status as a member!

 In all cases, please be patient!
-Your application will be taken care of at the next board meeting.
+Your application will be handled at the next board meeting.

 ## Common questions